 $6,500 if disbursements total between $1,000,000 and $1,999,999;

 $9,750 if disbursements total between $2,000,000 and $2,999,999;

 $10,400 if disbursements total between $3,000,000 and $4,999,999;

 $13,000 if disbursements total between $5,000,000 and $14,999,999;

 $20,000 if disbursements total between $15,000,000 and $29,999,999;

 $30,000 if disbursements are $30,000,000 or more

-Pro Se Debtors: All documents that you file with the court will be available to the public on the Internet through PACER (Public Access to Court Electronic Records) and the court's electronic case filing system (CM/ECF), EXCEPT Official Form B21 Statement of Social Security Number.
+Pro Se Debtors: All documents that you file with the court will be available to the public on the Internet through PACER (Public Access to Court Electronic Records), EXCEPT Official Form 121 Statement About Your Social Security Numbers.
 CERTAIN PERSONAL DATA IDENTIFIERS SHOULD NOT BE INCLUDED IN OR SHOULD BE REMOVED FROM ALL OTHER DOCUMENTS BEFORE YOU SUBMIT THE DOCUMENTS TO THE COURT FOR FILING.
 See Bankruptcy Rule 9037 and General Order 24.

 If you wish to receive by mail a file-stamped copy of any document you file, please provide an additional copy and self-addressed stamped envelope at the time of filing.